Small group workshops to help you learn, optimize, and grow.

 So go on, head to your local pharmacy, drug store, or art store, and purchase some cheap poster board, duct tape, and clamps.
 You’ll get it from as little as $10 for around ten sheets.
 We’ll explore using a sweep in a few steps, but read on.

-Regarding lighting, the best room for product photography is one that presents with windows next to a wall—the bigger the window, the more light you have to work with.
+Regarding lighting, the best room for product photography is one that presents windows next to a wall—the bigger the window, the more light you have to work with.
 The closer you are to the window, the softer the light and shadows.
 The further away you are, the more even the light and the shadows.

 When working with natural window light, you’ll soon discover this results in one bright side of the item—the side where the light is striking—along with a shadow side that will often be too dark.
 A bounce card helps to reflect the window light onto the shadows to lighten things up.

-You can also use black foam board to help the shadows balance out in tone.
+You can also use a black foam board to help the shadows balance out in tone.
 This can be very helpful when placing a white item on a white background.
 When you reflect the black foam board to the tableaux, it will help to darken the edges of the white product.
 Perfect!

 Every good product photographer needs a folding table offering a width of between 24 and 27 inches.
 This is an adaptable and cost-effective solution for product photography.